MrLoh/thesis-davidson/manuscript.md

+### Three Types of Knowledge

-**The basic problem of Epistemology**
+- The basic problem of Epistemology
-- Distinctiveness of three types of Knowledge (subjective, intersubjective, objective) (E3.14)
+  - Distinctiveness of three types of Knowledge (subjective, intersubjective, objective)
-- Three Questions of Epistemology (E3.14)
+  - Three Questions of Epistemology
     - how to know other minds
     - how to know world
     - how to know own mind without evidence

-**Rejection of other Epistemologies**
+- Rejection of other Epistemologies
   - Rejection of Positivism (reductionism to world knowledge) (E3.14)
   - Rejection of empiricsit Epistemology (E3.14, E2.1)
     - No primacy of names and predicates in the foreground of senses
     - doesn't he contradict that in E2.9 and E4.8?
   - Rejection of Cartesion Etymology (primacy of knowledge of one's own mind) (E3.14, E3.3, E3.13)
     - Rejection of skepticism (E3.14, SEP Davidson, E4.1)

-**The Process of Gaining Knowledge**
-- Interdependency of three varieties of Knowledge
-- Importance of disctinction between true and false beliefs (E5.8, E3.14, E4.1, SEP Davidson)
-- Principle of Charity (Coherence and Correspondence) (E3.14, E2.9, E3.14)
-- Reaction to stimuli (E3.14)
-  - proximal vs. distal stimuli (E5.4)
-- Iscrutability of Reference / Indeterminacy of meaning (Quine Word and Object, E5.3, E2.16, E3.14)